 First, ensure you are getting the best past questions that have minimal errors.

-Also, when a question fails, get behind, and notice how it’s solved.
+Also, when you fail a question, notice how it’s solved.

-If you have any questions, get to your textbook, or ask students who have gone through them.
+If you have any questions, consult your textbook, or ask students who have gone through them.

 Follow this Procedure:

-- Study at least 5-7 seven past questions
+- Study at least 5-7 years of past questions

 - When you have questions, do further research

 - Use the only recommended textbook to verify questions